How much money does a person from the Philippines earn or make a day?

 Note: I can’t help but add in here about the massive fringe benefits politicians get in The Philippines.
-Not forgetting the wealth of political dynasties, shady business partnerships and corruption the countries politicians have been known for.
-They are amongst the richest here, one way or another.
+Not forgetting the wealth of political dynasties, perks, expenses, shady business partnerships and corruption the countries politicians have been known for.
+They are among the richest earners, one way or another.
 See further below for an example of a $20,000 steakhouse dinner

 The official minimum wage in the Philippines set by the government is broken into regions (based on non-agriculture salaries, upper limits).

-- Autonomous Region in Muslim Mindanao - P232
+- Autonomous Region in Muslim Mindanao – P250

 For further information and breakdowns on the official minimum wage in The Philippines please see The Philippines National Wages & Productivity Commission page